sin-chana/Bharat-Voyage-Tourism-Website/README.md

 - Book accommodations and experiences
 - Browse festivals and local artisan traditions
 - Secure user authentication and payment processing
-- Floating AI chatbot powered by OpenAI or Gemini, with optional PlayHT audio

 ## Run locally